 "If you wish to show your true love for me, Come to me with a promise to accept martyrdom.

-Must be ready to sacrifice their lives for the faith."
+Those who follow my instructions, Must be ready to sacrifice their lives for the faith."

 (Sri Guru Granth Sahib)